 Russell Mulcahy went onto become a major genre director.
 His big breakthrough success was the fantasy film Highlander (1986), which launched a long-running franchise.
 Subsequent to that, Mulcahy made the awful Highlander II: The Quickening (1991), the revenge drama Ricochet (1991), the mystical radio superhero adaptation The Shadow (1994), the revived mummy film Talos the Mummy/Tale of the Mummy (1998), the serial killer thriller Resurrection (1999), the tv mini-series remake of On the Beach (2000), the tv mini-series of Jules Vernes Mysterious Island (2005), the tv mini-series The Curse of King Tuts Tomb (2006), Resident Evil: Extinction (2007) and The Scorpion King: Rise of a Warrior (2008).
 Mulcahy also wrote/produced the killer shark film Bait (2012).

-Screenwriter Everett de Roche has written a number of other Australian genre films including the excellent Natures Revenge film Long Weekend (1978), Patrick (1978) about a psychic coma patient, the stalker psycho-thriller Snapshot/The Day After Halloween (1979), the interesting Harlequin (1980) about an enigmatic magician, the psycho-thriller Roadgames (1981), the killer chimp film Link (1986), the Aboriginal childrens fantasy Frog Dreaming/The Quest (1986), the psycho-thriller Heart of Midnight (1988), the ghost story Visitors (2003), the Backwoods Brutality film Storm Warning (2007), the remake of Long Weekend (2008) and Nine Miles Down (2009) about a mineshaft to Hell.
+Screenwriter Everett de Roche has written a number of other Australian genre films including the excellent Natures Revenge film Long Weekend (1978), Patrick (1978) about a psychic coma patient, the stalker psycho-thriller Snapshot/The Day After Halloween (1979), Harlequin (1980) about an enigmatic magician, the psycho-thriller Roadgames (1981), the killer chimp film Link (1986), the Aboriginal childrens fantasy Frog Dreaming/The Quest (1986), the psycho-thriller Heart of Midnight (1988), the ghost story Visitors (2003), the Backwoods Brutality film Storm Warning (2007), the remake of Long Weekend (2008) and Nine Miles Down (2009) about a mineshaft to Hell.